29 Health Benefits of Drinking Lemon Water (Particularly in the Morning)

 - The best time to drink lemon water would be in the morning 15 to 30 minutes before having any type of meal because your body will be able to absorb more nutrients on an empty stomach.

-- Avoid any type of bottled/concentrated lemon juice as these are already pasteurized and contain artificial sweeteners that we don’t want.
+- Avoid any type of store bought lemon juice as these are already pasteurized and contain artificial sweeteners that we don’t want.
 Remember adding sugar to a citrus fruit raises the body’s pH level.
 Using fresh lemon is always the best.

 - I’ve read some articles that go as far as saying to drink this even before brushing your teeth, I say that’s going overboard but it’s worth a shot